eBay/tsv-utils/docs/ToolReference.md

 **Sample size**: The `--n|num` option controls the sample size for all sampling methods.
 In the case of simple and weighted random sampling it also limits the amount of memory required.

 **Performance and memory use**: `tsv-sample` is designed for large data sets.
 Algorithms make one pass over the data, using reservoir sampling and hashing when possible to limit the memory required.
 Bernoulli sampling and distinct sampling make immediate decisions on each line, with no memory accumulation.
 They can operate on arbitrary length data streams.
 Sampling with replacement reads all lines into memory and is limited by available memory.
 Shuffling also reads all lines into memory and is similarly limited.
 Simple and weighted random sampling use reservoir sampling algorithms and only need to hold the sample size (`--n|num`) in memory.
-See [Shuffling large files](TipsAndTricks.md#shuffling-large-files) for ways to use disk when available memory is still not sufficient.
+See [Shuffling large files](TipsAndTricks.md#shuffling-large-files) for ways to use disk when available memory is not sufficient.

 **Controlling randomization**: Each run produces a different randomization.
 Using `--s|static-seed` changes this so multiple runs produce the same randomization.
 This works by using the same random seed each run.
 The random seed can be specified using `--v|seed-value`.
 This takes a non-zero, 32-bit positive integer.
 A zero value is a no-op and ignored.